-Pond habitats do not stop at the pond's edge but continue on for several yards.
+Pond habitats do not stop at the water's edge but continue on for several yards.
 Animals that live around the pond do so because it is their prime source for water and food.
+All the plants and animals in a pond form the ecosystem that nurtures and maintains the water and surrounding habitat.
+Since all the elements depend on each other, once one crucial organism is removed, chances are the ecosystem of the pond will slowly deteriorate over time.

 Video of the Day